COVID-19 - (Coronavirus)

 Since the start of this crisis, our singular focus has been to research, plan and prepare to bring our cherished patients back to our offices in the safest way possible way.
 We are ready!

-When we reopen, you will notice some differences in how we operate our offices.
 These new procedures are in place to protect our patients, families, doctors and staff.

 - We will do a brief screening before anyone enters the office.